engelfrost/svg-input-elements/README.md

 For a demo of the 0.1 release go to [josf.se/svg-input-elements/](http://josf.se/svg-input-elements/).
-You can also try it out the latest version yourself with ./demo.html (just add jQuery and jQuery SVG and adjust the href values).
+You can also download the latest examples and test yourself, just change the path "../tools/build.js" to "../jquery.svg.input.js" unless you're on an Apache server with PHP.

 This project started out as a sub-project to a master thesis project, [Personas in Real Life](http://personasinreallife.tumblr.com).